 Any fan of Star Wars will enjoy tossing a coin into the Yoda Fountain at the Lucasfilms Headquarters.

 Lucasfilms Headquarters is near the Golden Gate Bridge, in the Presidio.
-Stopping at this location is a stitch to visit during a San Francisco private tour.
+Stopping at this location is an easy visit during a San Francisco private tour.

 – – – – – – – –